geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 	‎**Note:** Custom attributes are properties your company can use for specific mailbox identification, such as a cost center number for the mailbox or other information such as an HR personnel number.

-9. In addition to the **genera**l tab, the left-hand pane of the **Edit User Mailbox** window includes several other tabs that enable you to enter additional information pertaining to this specific mailbox.
+9. In addition to the **general** tab, the left-hand pane of the **Edit User Mailbox** window includes several other tabs that enable you to enter additional information pertaining to this specific mailbox.
 While you will not enter any of this optional information for the purposes of this lab, you should still select the following tabs to see what information can be captured:

 	- **contact information.** This tab enables you to add personal information such as Street, City or Mobile number for the user.